 Step 1: Converting the video into a live photo

 Converting the video to a GIF:

-- At this point, you’ll have two options: to keep the uploaded video private or open for all Giphy users to view.
-I recommend you to choose private if you uploaded the video with the sole intention of converting it into a live photo.
+At this point, you will have two options: either to keep the uploaded video private or open to all Giphy users.
+I recommend that you choose privately if you have uploaded the video with the sole intention of converting it into a live photo.

 Downloading the video as a live photo:

 Tap on the account avatar at the top right corner and then tap on Channel.